 - Independent Sales Organization

 You might approach your bank for credit card processing because you think it’s the easiest option.
 After all, there’s an existing relationship.
 Even if your bank approves your application, they might end up referring you to a third-party company for other merchant services needs, like point of sale software and payment technologies, like a card reader.

 Independent Sales Organizations and Merchant Services Providers act as the link between all the participants in the credit card processing system.
 These third-party companies are typically more affordable and flexible when compared to banks.

 Merchant account services are banking services that let you process payments via electronic methods.

 That includes credit cards, debit cards, and mobile payments.
 On top of that, merchant services cover the software you use and the hardware you need to facilitate electronic transactions.
 And a merchant services provider (MSP) is the company that makes all of this possible.

-To give you a better idea of why you’d need a merchant account, let’s break down a typical credit card transaction:
+To give you a better idea of why you’d need a merchant account, we’ll break down a typical credit card transaction.

 - Your customer initiates a payment; this can be done via your shopping cart (online) or by swiping their card (in person)

 - Your shopping cart or point-of-sale terminal requests authorization for payment from the payment processor